 - 3 Connect to source units, e.g. CD, Tuner, Tape, Phono pre amp (if used) etc via appropriate phono sockets. - 4 Connect to speakers making sure that the correct impedance (ohms) is chosen, (see back of speakers).
-Most modern speakers are 6 ohms which so this is not critical (see Ch 3), if you are not sure start by using the 8 ohms (and "0") terminals.
+Most modern speakers are 6 ohms which so this is not critical (see Ch 3).
 Don't forget to get the correct polarity of speaker cables.
 (See speaker connections chapter).
-If 'bi-wiring' both 'common' should go to the black terminal, and both 'positive' (or red) should go to either 4 or 8 ohm terminals. - 5 Connect to mains supply using supplied IEC mains lead to 230/240v supply.
+If 'bi-wiring' both 'common' should go to the black terminal, and both 'positive' (or red) should go to either 4 or 8 ohm terminals. - 5 Connect to mains supply using supplied IEC mains lead to 240v supply.
 If for some reason the welded plug must be removed, please remove fuse and dispose of immediately.
 (As they can be a danger to children if plugged in).
-The replacement plug should be wired in the following way Brown to Live terminal, Blue to Neutral terminal and Green/Yellow to Earth.

-6A Put the STANDBY switch in the "down" position.

-6B SWITCH ON!
+The replacement plug should be wired in the following way Brown to Live terminal, Blue to Neutral terminal and Green/Yellow to Earth. - 6A Put the STANDBY switch in the "down" position. - 6B SWITCH ON!
 The blue mains indicator should light up and the valves will take approximately 60 seconds to start working.
-All valves should have a visible orange glow from the cathode heaters.

-6C The Volume control will "re-set" on switch on to aprox "9pm" position.
+All valves should have a visible orange glow from the cathode heaters. - 6C The Volume control will "re-set" on switch on to aprox "9pm" position.
 There should be no sound coming from the speakers except a barely discernable gentle hum.
 If there are any unpleasant sounds coming from the speakers, switch off and refer to the 'Trouble Shooting' section or contact Icon Audio.